nikitavoloboev/data/tools/telegram.md

 # [Telegram](https://telegram.org)

-Telegram is by far the best messenger that exists right now.
+Telegram is the best messenger that exists right now.
+I use it for personal messaging, following many group chats & channels.
+I run a [channel of my own too where I post a stream of things I liked & thought about](https://t.me/niki_log).

-I created a few public Telegram groups that I often contribute to. [macOS/iOS Automation](https://t.me/joinchat/BBKnQU4_rty6_942PFbPbw) being the biggest one.
+I also created [macOS/iOS Automation](https://t.me/joinchat/BBKnQU4_rty6_942PFbPbw) & [Karabiner](https://t.me/joinchat/UDlL5H7VIwAVK0_7) groups.

 I mapped my most visited chats with KM macros that call URL schemes like so: